JoeMuldowney/ContactBook-Application/README.md

 # Features

+ - Contact
-You can start by adding contacts and their contact information.
-The application provides an intuitive interface for inputting contact names, phone numbers, and email addresses.
+Effortlessly manage your contacts with our intuitive application that streamlines the process of adding and organizing contact information.
+The user-friendly interface allows for easy input of contact names, phone numbers, and email addresses.

-Once you've added your contacts and their details, the application automatically saves them and loads the app.
-This ensures that your contact information is readily available whenever you use the app.
+ - Save/Load
+   - Enjoy the convenience of automatic saving and loading upon app launch, ensuring instant access to your contact details whenever you need them.

+Effortless Input: Quickly add contacts with a simple and intuitive interface.
+Automatic Save and Load: Your contacts are automatically saved, providing seamless access every time you open the app.
+Advanced Functionalities:

-Search Contacts to quickly find the contacts you need using search functionality.
+Swift Search: Easily find contacts using our efficient search functionality.
-Create New Contacts and Contact Info.
+Create and Update: Add new contacts or update contact information effortlessly.
-Delete Contacts and Contact Info to easily remove outdated or unnecessary contacts and their associated details.
+Delete with Ease: Remove outdated or unnecessary contacts and their details hassle-free.
+Experience a streamlined and efficient way to manage your contacts with our feature-rich application."

 # Usage